surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 until you find something you like.
 If you left-click the patch-name field (anywhere in the white area), a menu will list all available patches arranged into categories.
 A right-click will bring up a menu with just the patches of the current category.
+If you middle-click on these buttons, a random patch will be loaded.

 These categories are also grouped into three sections depending on who created them: